lilymagic2005/Pytorch-Image-Classifier-LeNet-/README.md

 3. The Lenet Model may have some differences

 Requirements
+1. pytorch (Available on pytorch-gpu 1.2.0 and pytorch 1.6)
-1. pytorch (https://pytorch.org/get-started/locally/ , if you do not have gpu , dont click cuda )
+(https://pytorch.org/get-started/locally/ , if you do not have gpu , dont click cuda )
 2. opencv  (pip install opencv-python)

 How to Run: